NATURALISTIC OBSERVATIONS

 ALSO KNOWN AS Disclosed v undisclosed observation

 Covert (hidden) observation involves observing subjects without their knowledge.
-In this method, the observer remains hidden or disguises their intent not to influence the behaviour of those being observed.
+In this method, the observer remains hidden or disguises their intent to avoid influencing the behaviour of those being observed.
 This approach can provide more authentic data since subjects behave naturally, unaware they are being studied.

 Overt observations, where participants are aware that they are being observed, can still be vulnerable to threats to internal validity.
-These threats can impact the accuracy and reliability of the data collected.
-Here are some threats to validity in overt observations: Participants in overt observations may modify their behaviour to align with what they believe the observer expects or desires.
+These threats can affect the accuracy and reliability of the collected data.
+Here are some threats to validity in overt observations: Participants may modify their behaviour to align with what they believe the observer expects or desires.
 They may try to conform to social norms or the perceived goals of the study, leading to behaviour that does not accurately reflect their natural tendencies.: Participants might present themselves in a more favourable or socially desirable light during overt observations.
 This bias occurs when individuals alter their behaviour to appear more virtuous, cooperative, or polite rather than behaving authentically.: An observer's presence can influence participants' behaviour, especially when overt.
 Participants may feel self-conscious, become nervous, or change their behaviour because they know they are being watched.
-This can result in the Hawthorne effect, where participants behave differently due to the awareness of being observed.: Reactivity refers to participants' awareness of being observed, causing them to change their behaviour in any way, whether conforming to perceived expectations or being rebellious.
+This can result in the Hawthorne effect, where participants behave differently due to the awareness of being observed.: Reactivity refers to participants' awareness of being observed, prompting them to change their behaviour, whether by conforming to perceived expectations or rebelling.
 Reactivity can lead to altered behaviour patterns that do not represent participants' usual actions.: Even in overt observations, observer bias can occur if the observer's expectations, beliefs, or interpretations influence their data collection and analysis.
 This bias can skew the results if the observer unintentionally records or interprets data in a way that aligns with their preconceived notions.: In overt observations, participants may self-select to participate in the study based on their comfort level with being observed.
 This self-selection can lead to a biased sample that does not accurately represent the entire population of interest.: The presence of an observer can sometimes influence participants through non-verbal cues, such as facial expressions, body language, or subtle feedback.
 These cues can inadvertently signal certain behaviours to the participants.

-Several specific tactics and tools can be employed for covert observations specifically tailored to avoid detection by the subjects being observed.
-These methods are designed to ensure the observer remains unnoticed, allowing for the collection of allowing for the collection of unaltered, natural behaviour data.
+Several specific tactics and tools can be employed for covert observations, specifically tailored to avoid detection by the subjects being observed.
+These methods are designed to ensure the observer remains unnoticed, allowing the collection of unaltered, natural behaviour data.
 Here are some techniques: unaltered techniques.

 EVALUATING COVERT OBSERVATIONS